RyanWLa/RyanWLa/README.md

 </h3>

 ### 👨‍💻 About me
-- 🔭 Currently a Software Enginner at Inkblot Thearpy
+- 🔭 Currently a Software Enginner at Inkblot Therapy

 ### 📚 Langues and Frameworks
 - JavaScript